-MEMBRANE can be connected and controlled via any local wifi on 2.4 GHz.
+MEMBRANE can be connected and controlled via WiFi and BLE.
 A lightweight smartphone app allows for an easy integration of the sound device into the everyday schedules and routines.

-Our custom built outdoor microphones are designed for long term installations without maintenance needs.
+The custom built outdoor microphones are designed for long term installations without maintenance needs.
 The rainproof aluminium case reduces RFI interferences and can be painted in any desired color.
-Four tiny spikes help to keep the wind shield protected from the potential visits of some cheeky birds.
+Four tiny spikes help to keep the wind shield protected from the potential visits of some cheeky birds...

 A project by: